omgnetwork/omg-childchain-v2/README.md

 ```

 ## Documentation
-All documentations can found in the [docs](docs/) directory.
+All documentations can be found in the [docs](docs/) directory.
 It is recommended to take a look at the documentation.

 ## License
 The **Childchain Server** is licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).